-On 16 February 2023, the slate for the election of the President and Vice Presidents of the Federation of Bosnia and Herzegovina got unanimous support in the parliamentary Houses.
-Since there was no agreement among the three elected candidates who would take the position of the President, on 28 February, the House of Representatives appointed Lidija Bradara (Croat, HDZ BiH) as the President and Igor Stojanović (Serb, SDP) and Refik Lendo (Bosniak, SDA) as the Vice Presidents of the Federation of Bosnia and Herzegovina.
+On 16 February 2023, the slate for the election of the President and Vice–Presidents of the Federation of Bosnia and Herzegovina received unanimous support in the parliamentary Houses.
+Since there was no agreement among the three elected candidates as to who would take the position of the President, on 28 February, the House of Representatives appointed Lidija Bradara (Croat, HDZ BiH) as the President and Igor Stojanović (Serb, SDP) and Refik Lendo (Bosniak, SDA) as the Vice-Presidents of the Federation of Bosnia and Herzegovina.
 The Central Election Commission verified and published the results of this indirect election on 6 March, after which the President and Vice-Presidents had a deadline of 30 days to appoint the Federation Government.
-The Federation Constitution requires that the President, in agreement with both Vice Presidents, shall appoint the Government upon consultation with the Prime Minister or nominee for that office.
+The Constitution of the Federation requires that the President, in agreement with both Vice-Presidents, shall appoint the Government upon consultation with the Prime Minister or nominee for that office.
 The Government shall be elected after its appointment has been confirmed by a majority vote of the House of Representatives.

-On 24 March 2023, a bloc of eight parties (the so-called “Osmorka”) and HDZ BiH signed an agreement on the Federation Government in Mostar defining the distribution of ministries among parties.
-Pursuant to this agreement, HDZ BiH would get six ministries, while the Osmorka would get the Prime Minister position and ten ministries.
-The coalition also agreed on an additional strategy paper for the executive and legislative powers for 2022- 2026.
+On 24 March 2023, a bloc of eight parties (the so-called “Osmorka”) and HDZ BiH signed an agreement in Mostar on the Federation Government, defining the distribution of ministries among the parties.
+Pursuant to this agreement, HDZ BiH would have 6 ministries, while the Osmorka would have the Prime Ministerial position and 10 ministries.
+The coalition also agreed on an additional strategy paper for the executive and legislative powers for 2022–2026.

-Federation Vice-President Refik Lendo (SDA), whose party is not part of the majority coalition, declared that this agreement shows the majority parties’ “intention to ignore the Constitution of the Federation and obstruct and block the finalization of the process of forming the executive authority.”
-He added that he would not agree to the composition of a new Federation Government if it does not include ministers from the SDA.
-After Federation President Bradara reached an agreement within the majority coalition, she continued negotiations with the two Vice-Presidents.
+The Vice-President of the Federation, Mr. Lendo (SDA), whose party is not part of the majority coalition, declared that the agreement showed the majority parties’ “intention to ignore the Constitution of the Federation and obstruct and block the finalization of the process of forming the executive authority.”
+He added that he would not agree to the composition of a new Federation Government if it did not include ministers from SDA.
+After the Federation President, Ms. Bradara, reached an agreement within the majority coalition, she continued negotiations with the two Vice-Presidents.

-On 30 March, President Bradara signed a Decision to appoint a Prime Minister and a goverment with the consent of Vice President Igor Stojanovic (SDP).
-On 3 April, Vice President Lendo expressed his disagreement with this decision.
+On 30 March, President Bradara signed a decision to appoint a Prime Minister and a government with the consent of the Vice-President, Mr. Stojanovic (SDP).
+On 3 April, the Vice-President, Mr. Lendo, expressed his disagreement with this decision.

-On 5 April, the President Bradara forwarded the Decision to the Federation Parliament for information and indicated that the Vice President Refik Lendo does not intend to comply with the deadline for appointment of the Government as prescribed by the Constitution.
-The deadline expired on April 6, 2023.
+On 5 April, President Bradara forwarded the decision to the Parliament of the Federation of Bosnia and Herzegovina for information and indicated that the Vice-President, Mr. Lendo, did not intend to comply with the deadline for appointment of the Government as prescribed by the Constitution.
+The deadline expired on 6 April 6 2023.

-On 6 April, in an extraordinary session, the Federation House of Representatives concluded that the process of the appointment of the Government is not completed.
-The House instructed the Constitutional Commission of this House to review the existing constitutional system and initiate harmonization and/or amendment of the constitutional provisions in order to achieve a permanent constitutional solution that will enable the appointment of the Government for the current as well as every subsequent convocation of the Parliament.
-At this point, I encouraged President and Vice-President to continue their negotiations and to propose a government which will be supported by a parliamentary majority.
+On 6 April, in an extraordinary session, the House of Representatives of the Federation concluded that the process of the appointment of the Government was not complete.
+The House instructed the Constitutional Commission of the House to review the existing constitutional system and initiate harmonization and/or amendment of the constitutional provisions in order to achieve a permanent constitutional solution that would enable the appointment of the Government for the current, as well as every subsequent, convocation of the Parliament.
+At this point, I encouraged the President and the Vice-President to continue their negotiations and to propose a government which would be supported by a parliamentary majority.

-Request for Removal of Federation President Lidija Bradara
+Request for removal of the President of the Federation, Lidija Bradara